carlosrberto/jquery-scrollbottom/README.md

 # jQuery scrollBottom

-A plugin that triggers an event when the user reaches the bottom of the pag
+A plugin that triggers an event when the user reaches the bottom of the page

 ## How to use